 I've felt the sensation of twirling/swirling in my tissues as I released physical restrictions.
+Also the sensation of a 'flickering' between left and right muscle pairs, working towards both sides fully activated at the same time.
 Could these be the basis of "energy vortexes"?

-Chakra are prescriptions - something to imagine - visualising shapes and patterns to increase our awareness of our anatomy.
+Chakra are prescriptions - something to imagine - shapes and patterns to visualise to increase our awareness of our anatomy.

 I would be very interested to compare the original words in the Upanishads to the anatomy of the main muscles of movement and the associated connective tissues (bones, cartilage, ligaments, tendons, aponeuroses etc.)